RommelTJ/ExercisesAndAlgorithms/interview_tips/7-BestWayToPractice.md

 After each full practice session, read through your entire running list.
 Read it at the beginning of each practice session too.
 This’ll add a nice layer of rigor to your practice, so you’re really internalizing the lessons you're learning.

+## Use an actual whiteboard

+Coding on a whiteboard is awkward at first.
+You have to write out every single character, and you can't easily insert or delete blocks of code.

+Use your practice sessions to iron out that awkwardness.
+Run a few problems on a piece of paper or, if you can, a real whiteboard.
+A few helpful tips for handwriting code:

+* Start in the top-left corner.
+You want all the room you can get.
+* Leave blank space between each line of code.
+This makes it much easier to add things later.
+* Slow down.
+Take an extra second to think of descriptive variable names.
+You might be tempted to move faster by using short variable names, but that actually ends up costing more time.
+It’ll make your code harder to debug!